 Why am I overweight and how can weight loss therapists help?

-If you’re wondering why you’re overweight, the answer is simple, but also complex, unfortunately.
+If you’re wondering why you’re overweight, the answer is both simple and complex, unfortunately.

 People become overweight when they eat more calories than they burn, causing excess calorie storage.

-While these factors play into obesity, there are a few reasons why you are likely overweight.
+While these factors play into obesity, there are a few other reasons why you are likely overweight.

 Imbalanced diet and poor food choices